arqalite/fire-king-guide/src/combos/ulcanix/high-garunix/2-wolf-high-garunix.md

 Alternatively, you can set up a [_Salamangreat Sunlight Wolf_] and pass on it - Special Summoning High Garunix under its link will let you retrieve a FIRE monster from the GY, for additional interruption or follow-up.

-> In the video below, we will retrieve Ponix with Sunlight Wolf.
+> In the video below, we will retrieve [_Legendary Fire King Ponix_] with Sunlight Wolf.
 This line is most useful when you already have another FIRE monster worth retrieving in your GY - for example an [_Ash Blossom & Joyous Spring_] used to negate a [_Mulcharmy Fuwalos_].

 <center>
 <br/><video class="player" controls preload="auto">